anchenayres/termTwoProject_2023/README.md

 ### Add A New Competition

-Users are able to upload a new competition to the database collection where they will need to fill in the appropriate information which will then be available to all users to compete in.
+Users are able to upload a new competition to the database collection where they will need to fill in the appropriate information with the input fields, It will then be available to all users to compete in.

 ![image6][image6]

+### Deployment

+## Deployment

+The app is deployed using Expo.
+1. Install EAS CLI (npm install -g eas-cli)
+2. Sign into your Expo account (eas login) and check if you are logged into your account (eas whoami)
+3. Configure the project (eas build:configure)
+4. Build the app.
+Android (eas build --platform android), IOS (eas build --platform ios), or both (eas build --platform all)

 <!-- CONCEPT PROCESS -->
 <!-- Briefly explain your concept ideation process -->